Coach (baseball): Other coaches

 Teams may also employ individuals to work with players in other areas or activities.
 These positions sometimes include the word "coach" in their titles.
 Individuals holding these positions usually do not dress in uniform during games, as the number of uniformed coaches is restricted by Major League Baseball rules.
 The most prominent of these positions are the athletic trainer and the strength and conditioning coach.
 All Major League Baseball teams employ an athletic trainer; most employ a strength and conditioning coach.
 Other positions include bullpen catcher and batting practice pitcher.
 Some teams also employ additional coaches without specific responsibilities.

 Minor and amateur leagues

-In general, major league teams will have one person specifically assigned to each coaching position described above.
+Major League Baseball teams will have one or more person specifically assigned to each coaching position described above.
 However, minor league and amateur teams typically have coaches fulfill multiple responsibilities.
-A typical minor league/amateur team coaching structure will have a manager, a pitching coach, and a hitting coach, each of whom also assumes the responsibilities of the first- and third-base coaches, bullpen coach, etc. In U.S. college baseball, the title "manager" is not used; the person who fills the role of a professional manager is instead called the "head coach".
+A typical minor league/amateur team coaching structure will have a manager, a pitching coach, and a hitting coach, each of whom also assumes the responsibilities of the first- and third-base coaches, bullpen coach, etc. In college baseball in the U.S., the title "manager" is not used; the person who fills the role of a professional manager is instead called the "head coach".